texfaq/texfaq.github.io/FAQ-verbwithin.md

     ...
     \section{... \texttt{my\us name}}
     ```
-    Such a definition is 'naturally' robust; the construction
+    Such a definition is ''naturally'' robust; the construction
     ''&lsaquo;_back-tick_&rsaquo;`\&lsaquo;_char_&rsaquo;` may be used for any
     troublesome character (though it's plainly not necessary for things
     like percent signs for which (La)TeX already provides